A221a2777ge1A221a2777ge1/tapmoney2/WARP.md

   - Tailwind is configured in tailwind.config.ts and used across app and components; animations use tailwindcss-animate.
 Inter font is loaded in the root layout.
 Many UI primitives live under src/components/ui and are composed by feature-level components.

 - Next.js configuration
-  - next.config.ts sets output: 'standalone', ignores type/lint errors during build, and whitelists remote image hosts (placehold.co, images.unsplash.com, picsum.photos).
+  - Root next.config.ts sets output: 'standalone', ignores type/lint errors during build, and whitelists remote image hosts (placehold.co, images.unsplash.com, picsum.photos).

 Conventions and useful details
 - TypeScript paths: @/* maps to src/* (see tsconfig.json).
 Import app modules using '@/...'.
 - Images: Remote patterns are configured; use Next/Image with those hosts without additional config.
 - Dev server port: The app runs on http://localhost:9002 during development (see npm run dev).
+- shadcn/ui config: components.json defines alias mappings (components, ui, lib, hooks) and Tailwind integration.

+Configuration notes and fixes
+- Duplicate Next config: next.config.ts exists in both the repo root and src/.
+Next only reads the root config; remove src/next.config.ts to avoid confusion.
+- Genkit runner uses tsx: The scripts invoke tsx; if it's not present locally, add it as a devDependency (npm i -D tsx).

 From README.md
 - “This is a NextJS starter in Firebase Studio.”
 - “To get started, take a look at src/app/page.tsx.”

-Firebase Studio preview
+Firebase App Hosting / Studio
+- apphosting.yaml sets maxInstances: 1 (scales entry-level by default).
+- Studio preview:
-- Install command: npm ci
+  - Install: npm ci
-- Start command: npm run dev:studio
+  - Start: npm run dev:studio
   - Notes: dev:studio runs Next (port 9002) and Genkit watch mode concurrently so Studio can discover flows.
 Ensure Node >= 18.18 (Node 20 recommended).